workspace21/java/README.md

-# Java is a programming languageand a platform.
+# Java is a programming language and a platform.